taurusilver7/youtube-UI/README.md

 - Add a route to the routes for Login page.
 Create a login page in the pages.
 Style the login form for sign-in and register fields in the login form with styled-components.

+## UI - Server.

+- Create a state to manage the fetched videos from the server & a useEffect() to fetch the data on refresh.

+- Map the fetched items into the Card component, and populate the data-values in the component.

+- Import axios and fetch the data from server API endpoint.
+Create a proxy in the package.json to avoid repetetions.

+- Add two more paths to the App (trends & sub) and add the route paths in the Menu component.
+If the axios fetch doesn't respond to the proxy, restart the react-app to kickstart the server to link up with the react-application.

 ## Available Scripts

 In the project directory, you can run: